clulab/tomcat-text/README.md

 ### Metadata

-The Dialog Agent is a text processor, and as such does not use all of the fields in file or Message Bus messages.
-The subset of fields that it does use are
+The Dialog Agent does not use all of the fields in file or Message Bus messages.